allegroai/clearml-docs/docs/integrations/hydra.md

 ---

-[Hydra](https://github.com/facebookresearch/hydra) is a Python framework for managing experiment parameters, which integrates seamlessly with ClearML.
-ClearML logs the `OmegaConf` which holds all the configuration files, as well as values overridden during runtime.
+[Hydra](https://github.com/facebookresearch/hydra) is a Python framework for managing experiment parameters.
+ClearML integrates seamlessly with Hydra and automatically logs the `OmegaConf` which holds all the configuration files, as well as values overridden during runtime.

-ClearML automatically logs Hydra’s OmegaConf file.
-It is logged as a blob and can be viewed in the experiment's **CONFIGURATION > CONFIGURATION OBJECTS > OmegaConf section**.
+The OmegaConf is logged as a blob and can be viewed in the experiment's **CONFIGURATION > CONFIGURATION OBJECTS > OmegaConf** section.

 ![Hydra configuration](../img/integrations_hydra_configs.png)